AnonymerNiklasistanonym/RaspiForBeginners/README.md

 #### `cd`

-stands for *change directory* and will do the magic
+stands for *change directory* and will do the magic.

 You just type in `cd` and after that your path - the directory you wanna go.
 In this case we want straight to the documents folder: